Change (Taylor Swift song): Music and lyrics

-Critical reception
+Reception

 The song received generally mixed reviews from contemporary critics.
 Jonathan Keefe of Slant Magazine was unimpressed by Swift's vocals, describing them as unpleasant and thin.
 Keefe added that her voice often cracked and, therefore, prevented the song from becoming an anthem.
 Jody Rosen of Rolling Stone magazine considered the track to be vague.
 Dave Heaton of PopMatters compared "Change" and Swift's "Long Live", both which ended Fearless and Speak Now (2010), respectively.
 He stated, "There's something really generic about the song[s], but that quality becomes the cornerstone of an anthem."
 Heaton also commented that the song was appealing to multiple audiences, as long as they felt restrained by any scenario.

-Commercial performance

 On the week ending August 30, 2008, "Change" debuted at its peak position of number 10 on the Billboard Hot 100, selling over 131,000 digital downloads, making it Swift's best-charting song at the time and first top-10 appearance.
 In the following week, the song descended to number 39 and then number 100 on the Hot 100, marking its third and last week on the chart.
 The song is one of 13 tracks from Fearless charted within the top-40 of the Hot 100, breaking the record for the most top-40 entries from a single album.
 "Change" also peaked at number 57 on the Hot Country Songs chart on the week ending August 30, 2008.
 The track also peaked at number 21 on the now-defunct Pop 100 chart.